dart-lang/pub-dev/doc/help-scoring.md

   1. When run `pana` will make modifications to the package, so start by making a copy of the directory holding your package: `cp ~/dev/mypkg ~/tmp/mypkg`

-  1. Make sure you have the latest pana tool: `pub global activate pana` (`pana` changes frequently, so run this again frequently to update the pana tool)
+  1. Make sure you have the latest pana tool: `dart pub global activate pana` (`pana` changes frequently, so run this again frequently to update the pana tool)

-  1. Run pana on the copy we made earlier: `pub global run pana ~/tmp/mypkg`
+  1. Run pana on the copy we made earlier: `dart pub global run pana ~/tmp/mypkg`

 [analysis-options]: https://dart.dev/guides/language/analysis-options